dgrahn/phd_prereqs_bak/task_breakdown/README.md

 ## Method

-> **Hypothesis:** Existing MLAVD models are performing advanced pattern recognition, but do not
+> **Hypothesis:** Existing MLAVD models are performing advanced pattern recognition, but do not have the capability to truly detect vulnerabilities.

 ### Test 1: Raw Comparisons
 > Test performance of models on simple relational operations.